-While on active military duty, servicemembers can be exposed to a variety of occupational hazards that go beyond enemy fire.
+While on active military duty, service members can be exposed to a variety of occupational hazards that go beyond enemy fire.
 Even if you never served in combat, you may have been injured, developed an illness, been exposed to hazardous or toxic chemicals, or had some other event happen in service which may serve as the basis for VA disability compensation.

 Unfortunately, many veterans encounter resistance when attempting to collect these benefits.
 While VA does exist to help veterans, over time their regulations and policies have become complex and they employ strict requirements on what conditions warrant benefits.
 As a result, denials are more common than ever, often due to VA’s errors following their own rules.
 Fortunately, if you have received a denial of a disability benefits claim, you have the right to file an appeal.

 VA disability benefits are only available to veterans who meet the strict guidelines put in place by VA.
 In short, benefits are available to veterans who suffered an illness or injury while on active duty that has a continuing effect on their health in the present day.
+VA disability claims may be denied for a myriad of reasons.
+In our experience as VA disability appeals lawyers, these are some of the most common reasons for a denial:

 There are several options available to veterans following a denial of benefits.
 Depending on whether VA considers the case to be a Legacy Appeal or under the rules of the Appeals Modernization Act, veterans must either file a Notice of Disagreement, or file a form to choose an option such as Higher Level Review, Supplemental Claim, or a Direct Appeal to the Board of Veterans’ Appeals.